yungnickyoung/Java-Cheatsheet/README.md

 <sup><sub>[▲ TOP](#table-of-contents)</sub></sup>
 ## Other Useful Keywords
 ### `final` Keyword
+Can be applied to variables, methods, and classes.
 #### Variables
 - Can be initialized only once
 - A reference variable declared `final` can never be reassigned to refer to a different object.
 However, the data within the object can be changed (unless it is also `final`).
 In other words, the state of the object can be changed, but not the reference.